Home Insurance Quotes

 However, a standard home insurance policy may not cover wind or wind-blown water damage if you live near the coast.
 In such circumstances, you may be required to purchase a separate windstorm policy.

-The Insurance Information Institute has more details on hurricane and windstorm deductibles.
+The Insurance Information Institute (III) has more details on hurricane and windstorm deductibles.

 Furthermore, flood damage is not covered by standard homeowners insurance.
 This often comes as an unpleasant surprise to homeowners.